ExitValue.ai

 What makes specialty pharmacies more valuable?

 Specialty pharmacies dispense high-cost medications ($2,000-$10,000+ per Rx) for complex conditions.
-They command 6-10x EBITDA because of: higher revenue per prescription, stickier patient relationships (patients rarely switch), accreditation barriers to entry, and limited distribution networks for specialty drugs.
+They command platform-tier earnings multiples because of: higher revenue per prescription, stickier patient relationships (patients rarely switch), accreditation barriers to entry, and limited distribution networks for specialty drugs.
 PE has aggressively acquired specialty pharmacies.

 How do I prepare my pharmacy for sale?